bnagy/crashwalk/README.md

 If you want to use `import "github.com/bnagy/crashwalk"` in your own Go code, you can get godoc at: http://godoc.org/github.com/bnagy/crashwalk

-To run the standalone afl-triage tool:
+To run the standalone cwtriage tool:
 ```
+  cwtriage runs crashfiles with instrumentation and outputs results in various formats
-  Usage: afl-triage -root /path/to/afl-dir [-match pattern] -- /path/to/target -in @@ -out whatever
+  Usage: cwtriage -root /path/to/afl-dir [-match pattern] -- /path/to/target -in @@ -out whatever
   ( @@ will be substituted for each crashfile )

   -auto=false: Prefer the AFL recorded crashing command, if present